-2.1.4 Texas Health Steps Medical Checkups and Screenings
+Texas Health Steps Medical Checkups and Screenings

 The Texas Health Steps medical checkups are a requirement for children under the age of 21.
 The recommended services at each checkup are based on the optimal time for assessing growth and development at different stages of the member's life.
 RightCare encourages Primary Care Providers (PCP) to perform the Texas Health Steps checkups.
-However, RightCare will allow any network Provider to perform the Texas Health Steps medical checkup and screening, as long as the individual is also recognized as a Texas Health Steps Provider by HHSC.
+However, RightCare will allow any Provider to perform the Texas Health Steps medical checkup and screening, as long as the individual is also recognized as a Texas Health Steps Provider by HHSC.
 It is the responsibility of the PCP to ensure that these checkups are provided in their entirety and at the required intervals.
 Immunizations must be provided as part of the examination.
 Members may not be referred to local health departments to obtain immunizations.

 If the PCP is not the Provider performing the Texas Health Steps checkup, the performing Provider must provide the PCP with a report regarding the screening.
 In addition, if the performing Provider diagnoses a medical condition that requires additional treatment, the patient must be referred back to their PCP or a referral for further treatment must be obtained from the PCP.
-RightCare will not issue retroactive prior authorizations for follow up treatment.

-2.1.5 Texas Health Steps Medical Checkup
+RightCare will not issue retroactive prior authorizations for follow-up treatment.
+RightCare covers sports physicals as a value-added service.
+If a sports physical is requested and the child is due for a Texas Health Steps checkup, the checkup including all the required Texas Health Steps components should be completed, as well.
+Providers may be reimbursed for sports physicals performed at the same time as a Texas Health Steps checkup or during a separate medical visit.